close

 A guide to celebrating Oktoberfest in the Netherlands

-It may only be mid-September, but the fabled Oktoberfest begins this week in Munich.
-A 16-day festival, the largest funfair in the world attracts more than 6 million (!) visitors each year.
+It may only be September, but the much-awaited Oktoberfest begins soon in Munich.
+A 16-day festival, it is the largest funfair in the world and attracts more than 6 million visitors each year.
+If you can't make it to Germany, here's how you can celebrate Oktoberfest right here in the Netherlands!

-Rooted in Bavarian culture, the run-up to the first weekend of October was originally a celebration honouring the marriage between Crown Prince Ludwig and Therese of Saxe-Hildburghausen (1810).
-The following year an agricultural showcase was added in the name of Bavarian pride and since 1887 the renowned breweries became a staple at the event.
+Rooted in Bavarian culture, the run-up to the first weekend of October was originally a celebration honouring the marriage between Crown Prince Ludwig and Therese of Saxe-Hildburghausen in 1810.
+The following year, an agricultural showcase was added in the name of Bavarian pride, and since 1887 the renowned breweries have become a staple at the event.

 The modern form, taking place since 1950, is now best known for the traditional Bavarian outfits, indulging in distinctly German cuisine and consuming mass amounts of beer in legendary tents.